Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 the search keys that are used to navigate the Prefix Tree, and the data committed to by each Prefix Tree leaf node, are different.

-The search key used to navigate the Prefix Tree is the hash of the Common Name field of a TLS certificate.
+The search key used to navigate the Prefix Tree is a function of the certificate's **reference identifier** in the TLS handshake.
+The reference identifier is the single domain name or IP address that the TLS client will verify the certificate against.
+When the reference identifier is a domain name, it is reduced to the registrable domain ("example.com" instead of "sub.example.com").
+The registrable domain or IP address is then hashed, producing the value which is used to navigate the Prefix Tree.
 The hash function used corresponds to the ciphersuite hash function.
-No VRF is used, or version counter is included in the hash function input, as they would be in {{!I-D.draft-ietf-keytrans-protocol}}.
+No VRF is used, or version counter is included in the hash function input, as they would be in
+{{!I-D.draft-ietf-keytrans-protocol}}.

 Rather than a privacy-preserving commitment, each Prefix Tree leaf contains the hash of a `DomainCertificates` structure: